-Butcher Block is beautiful and durable as the natural wood.
+Butcher Block is as beautiful and durable as natural wood.
 It is one of the least expensive woods and bulky and hard to cut.
-As butcher block is difficult to cut, so make sure to use a sharp saw and be careful while cutting it.
+A butcher block is difficult to cut, so make sure to use a sharp saw and be careful while cutting it.
 Always use hearing and eye protection when working with the butcher block.
 Generally, the DIY project takes 5-6 hours, with the material cost of around $100 to $200.

 - Raw butcher block slab

 - (32) 1-inch brass Phillips drive wood screws